Prat13k/PythonMiniProjects/README.md

 #### Problem 4:
 Check if a palindrome can be created by the string provided by the user, print "True" if the word is a palindrome and "False" if it is not a palindrome.

+#### Problem 5:
+Write a function to determine whether one line is a permutation of another.
+Write an algorithm that optimally finishes the task.